Dopetwist/Web-design-agency/README.md

 ## Overview

-I built this project with plain HTML and CSS when solidifying my frontend skills few years back.

-It's a web agency app designed with great looking user-interface.
+A web agency app designed with great looking user-interface.

+## Technologies:

+* HTML: Structure of the web app.
+* CSS: For Stylings.

 ## Future plans

-* Refine to a React web app using React + Vite and other languages/frameworks.
+* Refine to a React web app using React + Vite.
 * Enhance the UI/UX.
 * Add more functionalities.
 * Integrate backend systems.